 Shopping for a new auto and home insurance provider almost always pays off.
 I am not suggesting lessening your coverage, just shopping around.
 Also, if you own your home, be sure you are getting a discounted rate for bundling your home and auto insurance.
-Insurance carriers like Geico and Progressive are hugely cheaper than Farmers and State Farm, for instance.
+Insurance carriers like Geico and Progressive are usually much less expensive than other carriers.
 This is also a good time to make sure you are adequately covered on all of your home and auto policies.
-This may result in a higher premium, but could save you big if there is a claim.
+This may result in a higher premium but could save you big if there is a claim.

 Four Easy Things You Can Do To Stay On Track:

 First, meal plan.